Rayhab2000/Task-Bounty/README.md

-#TASKBOUNTY – Decentralized Task & Reward Board on Stellar
+# – TASKBOUNTY: Decentralized Task & Reward Board on Stellar
 A trustless, decentralized platform for posting tasks, submitting work, and managing bounty payments on the Stellar blockchain using Soroban smart contracts.

 🎯 Problem